OpenDSA/OpenDSA/RST/source/Mergesort.rst

    Mergesort example.
    The first row shows eight numbers that are to be sorted.
-   Mergesort will recursively subdivide the list into sublists of one element each, then recombine the sublists.
+   Mergesort will recursively subdivide the list into sublists of one record each, then recombine the sublists.
    The second row shows the four sublists of size 2 created by the first merging pass.
    The third row shows the two sublists of size 4 created by the next